Fairmont State University

 EVERY employee and student is responsible for Title IX compliance and is mandated to report to the Title IX Coordinator any action or behavior by anyone on campus that may relate to sex, gender or identity discrimination.
 Sexual harassment and sexual assault are included.
 If you see something, say something; report events and behaviors to the Title IX Coordinator or a Deputy.

-In accordance with Title IX regulations, the University and College have designated Cindy Curry AVP for Human Resources and Affirmative Action Coordinator, as their Title IX Coordinator.
+In accordance with Title IX regulations, the University has designated Jessica Kropog Furgason as their Title IX Coordinator and Compliance Specialist.
 She is charged with monitoring compliance with these regulations.
 Questions regarding Title IX, as well as concerns and complaints of non-compliance, may be directed to her.

 The Title IX Coordinator oversees the dissemination of information regarding Title IX to students, staff and faculty; coordinates training for employees; maintains Title IX grievance/complaint files; monitors Title IX Deputies in the investigation and disposition of complaints; and answers inquiries from university and community members.

-The University and College have also designated six Deputy Title IX Coordinators:
+The University has also designated Deputy Title IX Coordinators or Investigators:

 The Title IX Deputies field inquiries from students, faculty, staff and administrators regarding their rights and responsibilities under Title IX; help to investigate cases of alleged discrimination; and assist the Title IX Coordinator in oversight and implementation of Title IX compliance and training efforts.